 Bits 7:6 of register 0x11 are also used during eye monitor operation to set the EOM voltage range.
-This is described in the following text.
+This is described below.
 A single write to register 0x11 can set both bit 5 and bits 7:6 in one operation.